I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 After about 6 months, we learned that the company was going to launch into another country in one month.
 I had no time to waste.

 I worked like crazy to put together a quick pre-launch marketing website, back office, training materials, videos, and more.
-That direct sales pre-launch into a new country definitely helped build out her and many others build their teams.
+That direct sales pre-launch into a new country definitely helped build out her team.
+(She became the #1 recruiter in that country on launch day.)

 Now whether you are a brand new direct sales company preparing to open your doors, or you’re an existing company preparing to launch into a new market, the benefits of a pre-launch are far too long to list.